wp-plugins/5mincom-video-suggestions/readme.txt

 *General*

 = How can I access the video library without using a search criteria? = To access the video library from The AOL On Network Plugin panel's Select Videos area, leave the Search field empty and click the "Search" button.
-The Search Results screen will show all available videos chronologically.
+The Search Results screen is displayed with all available videos chronologically.

 = How do I add videos to my article? =
 Adding videos to your article is a two-step process.